 In late December I had just recovered from a bout of illness and the usual festive excesses when I got an email advertising the CVR (Cycligent Virtual Racing… I think) training plan.
 The subject line read as follows “Attention- CVR WC League Participants- Please Read.”
 The CVR World Cup League is a Zwift race series spanning 8 weeks for the main season.
 Races take place on Tuesdays across 8 time zones and there is a focus on encouraging live-streaming and turning Zwift racing into a true e-sport.
 Race categorizations are decided by your race history (much like IRL systems) and this attracted me as I have a good FTP but generally was getting my arse kicked in the A cat (see “Why am I getting beat by people with lower W/kg”)!
 Having signed up for the CVR league some weeks before I was intrigued and read on… “You are in the League.
 However, I want to help you punch your ticket to enter the ‘Performance’ bracket.”
 I had no idea what this meant but read on and what was being offered was the following:

-- Pay $79 for an 8-week training plan designed by Hunter Allen and his team at Peak Coaching Group (I bought his book “Training and Racing with a Power Meter” when I got my first power meter 2 years ago so I knew his reputation).
+- Pay $79 for an 8-week training plan designed by Hunter Allen and his team at Peak Coaching Group (I bought his book “” when I got my first power meter 2 years ago so I knew his reputation).

 - Get a chance to compete in the CVR World Cup Final in Los Angeles in the “performance bracket” which includes a cycling training camp and travel expenses.